hawkw/seax/README.md

 The following flags are also supported:

 + `-v` or `--verbose` launches Seax in verbose mode.
 Prepare yourself for a _great deal_ of debug logging if you enable this flag.
-+ `-d` or `--debug` inables debugging state dumps from SVM fatal errors.
++ `-d` or `--debug` enables debugging state dumps from SVM fatal errors.
 This may incur a performance penalty.

 Commands for running compiled Seax bytecode files and for compiling Scheme source code to Seax bytecode files will be added when these features reach a higher level of completion.